20.1.0 Classifications - Student

 • In order to maintain the academic integrity of the institution, the academic focus of the students, and adequate student academic progress toward a degree, a matriculated, full-time student may not withdraw from courses below a 12 credit-hour load while a semester is in progress without written approval of the School’s Dean.
 Students are encouraged to consult with the Offices of Financial Aid and Residence Life to determine the impact of this academic decision before dropping to part-time status.

-• Withdrawal from a course is requested via a course change available in UCanWeb under the registration tab.
+• Withdrawal from a course is requested via the Course Change Request available in UCanWeb under the Registration tab.
+Step by step instructions on how to submit a withdrawal request are available online.
 The request must be approved by the student’s academic advisor and/or the School Dean.
 A $20 fee must be paid at the Student Accounts - One Hop Shop.

 • Withdrawal is allowed under the above conditions prior to the last ten class days of the semester.
 In courses less than a semester in length, withdrawal is allowed prior to completion of 85 percent of the class meetings.